buildtesters/buildtest/docs/command_line_tutorial.rst

     buildtest report path

-buildtest can write test results to alternate report file if ``buildtest --report`` is used, you can list all report files by running::
+Buildtest can write test results to alternate report file if ``buildtest --report`` is used, you can list all report files by running::

     buildtest report list